parthian-sterlet/gsga/README.md

 6. char* value, name of motif file, the default value "dapseq" means (a) for the non-target TFs: the weight matrix files are dapseq1.pwm, dapseq2.pwm, etc. up to dapseq528.pwm, and threshold list files are dapseq1.dist, dapseq2.dist, etc. up to dapseq528.dist, (b) for the target TF the weight matrix file is dapseq0.pwm and the threshold list file is dapseq0.dist.
 7. output file, log file listing results, i.e. the multiple solutions in the descending order of the qulity.
 8. integer value, the anchor mode.
 The values 1 or 0 mean the Improve/Destroy option respecting the Second/Third steps of analysis.
 In these cases a specific weight matrix of a target TF is opposed / is not opposed to matrices of all non-target TFs.
-9. double value, the probability P of nucleotide substitutions (SNS) within designated elements, P value is equal to the ratio between the number of mutation and sequence length, the number of substitutions is the same for each non-core/core spacer between two neighbor core/non-core regions for Improve/Desrtoy options.
+9. double value, the probability P of SNSs within designated elements, P value is equal to the ratio between the number of SNSs and the total sequence length allowed for these SNSs, the number of SNSs is the same for each non-core/core region between two neighbor core/non-core regions for Improve/Desrtoy steps.
 10. output log file showing the progress in calculation.

 ## Supplementary programs